 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to estimates are recongnised prospectively.
-In particular these estimates and judgments relate to impairment losses on financing and ijara receivables and amortised cost investments, valuation of unquoted investment securities, financial assets classified at FVTPL and FVOCl, investment properties and impairment losses on investment securities (refer note 29).
+In particular these estimates and judgments relate to impairment losses on financing and ijara receivables and amortised cost investments, valuation of unquoted investment securities, investment properties and impairment losses on investment securities (refer note 29).